Biden says US-China relations have not taken a hit in wake of spy balloon shoot down – KION546

 Biden administration officials have maintained they were able to move quickly to mitigate any intelligence collection capacity of the balloon and have countered that they will end up benefiting from the ability to collect information about the balloon and Chinese intelligence capabilities, both during its flight and in the recovery of its wreckage from the Atlantic Ocean.

+House Majority Leader Steve Scalise’s office said the chamber will vote Thursday on a resolution “condemning the Chinese Communist Party’s use of a high-altitude surveillance balloon over United States territory as a brazen violation of United States sovereignty.”

+Republicans have criticized Biden for waiting several days before shooting the balloon down, and Sen. Marco Rubio said on CNN’s “State of the Union” on Sunday that the president waiting to tell Americans about the balloon was a “dereliction of duty.”

-“The idea that it was a dereliction of duty is a bizarre notion,” Biden said in the interview.
-“China knows exactly what the deal is with us.”
+Biden told Woodruff that “the idea that it was a dereliction of duty is a bizarre notion.”

 But the president did appear to question China’s strength — specifically in what has been a fragile economic moment for the country.